tmurua/minishell/README.md

 - [ ] 7.  **Environment Variable Expansion**:
    - minishell expands environment variables prefixed with `$` followed by a sequence of characters into their corresponding values.
+   - minishell handles $? which should expand to the exit status of the most recently executed foreground pipeline

 - [ ] 8.  **Signal Handling**:
    - minishell handles signals like `Ctrl+C`, `Ctrl+D`, and `Ctrl+\` appropriately, using at most one global variable for signal handling.